FuelLabs/fuels-ts/.changeset/fresh-plums-love.md

 ---
 ---

-build: add a ci workflow for automating labels
+ci: add a ci workflow for automating PR labels